UMNFuN/FUNGuild/README.md

 - Notes: Any other relevant information related to the taxon (e.g., "Facultative human pathogen causing coccidioidomycosis" for Coccidioides immitis, "Host - Arecaceae - Casuarinaceae, Palmae, Sapotaceae" for Xylaria obovata, or "Syn.
 Umbilicaria" for Actinogyra).

-- Citation/Source*: Publication, website, etc. from which the corresponding guild information was derived e.g.:
+- Citation/Source: Publication, website, etc. from which the corresponding guild information was derived.
+Data for taxa that is based on peer-reviewed publications is preferred.
+Formatting examples follow...

     Costa IPMW et al. 2012.
 Checklist of endophytic fungi from tropical regions.
 Mycotaxon 119:26